 Field conditions and fruit ripeness change daily.
 PLEASE CHECK THE DAILY STATUS OF ANY U-PICK CROP BEFORE YOU COME TO THE FARM.
 During U-Pick season, updates are available on Facebook.
 Updates are also available by calling 207-239-0442.
 U-Pick ‘season’ does not mean the crop is available for picking on any given day, due to picking conditions; for example, very heavy picking one day may result in the next day having little to pick, while we wait for the next variety to ripen.
 Therefore check ahead on Facebook, or call, to avoid disappointment.

-U-Pick Highbush Blueberries are available mid-July through mid-September. $4 lb.
-CLOSED UNTIL 2018 CROP IS READY.
+U-Pick Highbush Blueberries are available mid-July through mid-September. $4.79 lb.

-Pears August (early Asian pears) – September (late Asian pears, and European pears). $3.25 lb.
-CLOSED UNTIL 2018 CROP IS READY.
+Pears August (early Asian pears) – September (late Asian pears, and European pears). $3.30 lb.

 U-Pick Fruit Policies